 Amanda returned to KPMB in 2003 to direct the firm’s first international monograph and stayed on to focus on business development and marketing initiatives.
 Between 2003 and 2013, she also provided consulting services to various individuals and organizations including Canadian artist James Lahey, Knoll Inc., and Scotiabank.

 For Scotiabank she shepherded CITIES: John Hartman on the occasion of Scotiabank’s 175th anniversary.
 From 2010 through 2013, she was consultant to co-founders Ed Burtynsky and Jane Nokes in establishing and administering the Scotiabank Photography Award, Canada’s “most prestigious annual peer-nominated and reviewed prize for lens-based art.”

 With KPMB, as Director of Marketing from 2011-2021, Amanda guided and contributed strategically to both marketing and new business initiatives.
-Notable successful ‘wins’ include Kellogg School of Management’s Global Hub, the Pan/Parapan Athletes’ Village/Canary District, the CAMH Research Building, the UTM ACT Building (with Henning Larsen Architects), and the Art Gallery of Nova Scotia design competition in 2020.
+Notable wins include Kellogg School of Management’s Global Hub, the Pan/Parapan Athletes’ Village/Canary District, the CAMH Research & Discovery Centre, the UTM ACT Building (with Henning Larsen Architects), and the Art Gallery of Nova Scotia design competition in 2020.
 She was made Director of Business Strategy in 2021 to focus on the ever-evolving world of competitive bids.

-Amanda is Latvian-Canadian.
-She currently sits on the Board of the St. John’s Latvian Lutheran Church.
-Amanda has served as a volunteer for the Locksley Project under the direction of Sandra L. Simpson, a not-for-profit for targeted fundraising events for cultural and social causes.
+Amanda is Latvian-Canadian and currently sits on the Board of the St. John’s Latvian Lutheran Church.
+She has served as a volunteer for the Locksley Project under the direction of Sandra L. Simpson, a not-for-profit for targeted fundraising events for cultural and social causes.
 Since 2015, Amanda has been a student of the Academy of Realist Art (ARA) in Toronto and a patron of the Art Canada Institute.